 The chart below shows a comparison of the trading volumes between the E-mini S&P500 futures (ES) and the Dow futures (YM).
-You can see that the trading volumes are nearly the same, which indicates that both these index futures are broadly popular trading instruments.
+You can see that the trading volumes for the S&P500 futures are 10 times those of the Dow.

 Contract comparisons for Dow and S&P500 futures

 Comparing the contract specifications for the Dow and the S&P500 futures can be a good way to get an insight into the requirements and the potential for trading these contracts and even help traders to figure out which of these two index futures is more ideal.

 |Dollar value||$50 (ex:2100 -> 2101)||$500 (ex: 18000 -> 18100)|